geopozo/plotly.js/refactor/README.md

 refactor/tmp/               # nothing here is committed, temporary output goes here under its name refactor/tmp/analyze-old/   # intermediate steps form `analyze-old` would go here
 ```
-## Style
+## Style of Code

-Use `/bin/analyze-old` as a template.
+Use `/bin/analyze-old` as a template to make scripts.

 # Goals

 This fork is a refactor of [plotly.py](https://github.com/plotly/plotly.js) with the following goals:
-1. Develop a tool for analyzing dependencies between files and individual functions.
+- [ ] Develop a tool for analyzing dependencies between files and individual functions.
-2. Samurai-ethos error handling.
+- [ ] Samurai-ethos error handling.
 No quirky, undefined, or implied defaults.
 Everything is explicitly or an exception is raised.
-3. Excellent documentation
+- [ ] Excellent contributor documentation